Gurakai/GME-Materials/README.md

 Adds new metal and metal alloys such as Red Silvarium, and Guralloy.

-Adds Higher tier compressed blocks for iron and other materials.
+Adds Compressed blocks for cobblestone and other materials.

 Adds a new base material for armors as well